Last update: 12.06.2018

-Once you’ve logged in, you will see an automatically recommended location, or, at least, its flag, in the middle of the app window.
+Once you’ve logged in, you’ll see an automatically recommended location, or, at least, its flag, in the middle of the app window.
 This server location is the optimal one offered by SaferVPN.
-At this point, you can choose to click the Connect button to connect to the recommended server or select another location or dedicated streaming server.
+At this point, you can choose to click the Connect button or select another location.

-You have two choices if you want to change the location: First, click the flag icon and choose a server from the pop-up list, or, second, click the pin icon next to the main Connect/Disconnect button.
+You have two choices if you want to change the location.
+First, click the flag icon and choose a server from the pop-up list.
+Second, click the pin icon next to the main Connect/Disconnect button.

-One really annoying thing about this otherwise very intuitive interface is that you have to disconnect from the current server before you could choose another one.
-So, while you are connected to a location, only a greyed-out server list pops up when you want to change your server location.
+On the same note, another annoying thing is that you have to disconnect from the current server before you could choose another one.
+So, while you’re connected to a location, only a greyed-out server list pops up when you want to change your server location.

-In the top right corner of your app window, you can find the 3-Bar icon to use to display the menu.
+In the top right corner of your app window, you can find the 3-bar icon (hamburger) to use to display the menu.

 At first sight, it may seem that you have quite a few options here.
-However, if you look closer, you will realize that the SaferVPN apps are not that rich when it comes to customization.
+However, if you look closer, you’ll realize that the SaferVPN apps aren’t that rich when it comes to customization.

 The Settings menu is probably the most important from your security and privacy point of view.
-Let’s see what that menu has to offer you.
+Let’s see what that menu has to offer.

 At this point, you may still think that now you will tweak the hell out of this VPN.
-However, after going through all these tabs you will realize that it is far from the dreamland for VPN customization.
+However, after going through all these tabs you’ll realize that it’s far from the dreamland of VPN customization.
 In other words, feature richness is certainly not the forte of SaferVPN.

 SaferVPN for Netflix

-Nevertheless, if, for some reason, you can’t use SaferVPN for Netflix, Hulu, or other streamers, you can always check out our Best VPN for Netflix ranking page.
+If for some reason you can’t use SaferVPN for Netflix, Hulu, or other streamers, you can always check out our Best VPN for Netflix ranking page.

 SaferVPN for Torrenting

-What we can say is this: Try it for a day for free and see if this is the service you want to pay for.
-But even that won’t really give you an idea about how well you can download or upload torrent files with SaferVPN since this also depends on the time of day you access that one server and how overloaded it may be.
+Try it for a day for free and see if this is the service you want to pay for.
+But even that may not give you an idea about how well you can download or upload torrent files with SaferVPN.
+This also depends on the time of day you access that one server and how overloaded it may be.
 Well, not hard to imagine.

-To be frank, if BitTorrent is your middle name or the uTorrent logo is tattooed on your chest, we cannot recommend SaferVPN for torrenting for you.
-Nevertheless, don’t give up the hope to find the Best VPN for Torrenting because we’ve prepared a ranking for that, too.
+If BitTorrent is your middle name or the uTorrent logo is tattooed on your chest, we can’t recommend SaferVPN for torrenting.
+Nevertheless, don’t give up the hope to find the Best VPN for Torrenting because we’ve prepared a ranking for that too.

 Live chat support

 Yes and no. That’s how we could sum it up quickly.
-Yes, SaferVPN has a live chat support; well, it does appear to be live and chat.
-However, it may also feel like you are talking to a bot sometimes.
+Yes, SaferVPN has a live chat support option.
+Well, it does appear to be live and chat.
+However, it may also feel like you’re talking to a bot sometimes.
 Of course, we can’t say that it’s a bad thing since there are certain issues and questions that have to be answered thousands of times daily.

-So, instead of torturing a human being, however nice, kind, and patient she or he may be, they use automated responses for issues that can be solved easily this way.
+So, instead of torturing a human being, however nice, kind, and patient she or he may be, they use automated responses.
+Mainly, for issues that can be solved easily this way.
 Nothing wrong with that.

 Our experience was quite positive with the live chat support and the help we got.
 But this is an area similar to speed: rather subjective.
-You will surely find users complaining about crappy or simply unresponsive support.
+You’ll surely find users complaining about crappy or simply unresponsive support too.
 There are always haters, don’t forget that.

 Still, live chat support and general support are both vital for a decent VPN service.
 We believe that SaferVPN has proved to be fine in this field.
 Of course, when you compare it with our top VPN picks, it’s another story.
 Some VPN providers have taken live chat support to another level for sure.